HuyaneMatsu/hata/docs/topics/components.md

 - `.interaction_component_message_edit`

-If you are not interested how to layout components or in limitations go ahead to either [content_components](content_components.md) or [interactive components](interactive_components.md).
+If you're not interested how to layout components or in their limitations you can skip ahead to either [content_components](content_components.md) or [interactive components](interactive_components.md).

-## Component layouting
+## Component layouts

 Currently there are 3 types of layout components:

 - Row - currently the only layout component that allows stacking components horizontally.
-    It can contain only interactive components: 5 buttons, but only 1 from others.
+    It can contain only interactive components: up to 5 buttons, but only 1 of any other interactive component.
-- Container - can contain any other top level components (except itself), has a colorable strip on the left just like embeds.
+- Container - can contain any other top level component (except itself), has a color strip on the left just like embeds.
-- Section - can contain only text display components, but allow you to have a thumbnail on the top right just like embeds do.
+- Section - can contain only text display components, but allows you to have a thumbnail on the top right just like embeds do.
 The only difference is that the thumbnail can not only be a media, but a button as well.

-When passing `components` as a parameter, hata will try to auto-align them.
+When passing `components` as a parameter, Hata will try to auto-align them.
 As an example, buttons cannot be used as top level components, so they are automatically nested into rows:

 ```py3